AntoniaObersteiner/backtracer/README.md

 }
 ```

+#### Mechanism of App-Controlled Tracing

-The backtracer -- when given `app_controls_tracing == 1` -- records the number of words in the backtrace buffer.
+The backtracer -- when configured with `app_controls_tracing == 1` -- checks the number of words in the backtrace buffer.
-Once that number changes, it waits until the kernel reports that tracing was stopped and starts printing.
+Once that number changes, it waits until the kernel reports that tracing was stopped and starts exporting.
-Direct control of the app over the backtracer -- ideally via IPC or as a library -- is planned.
+Direct control of the app over the backtracer is planned.

-It may happen that the backtracer is not scheduled until the traced program(s) have already stopped the tracing.
+It may happen that the backtracer is not scheduled until the traced program(s) have already stopped the tracing,
+and thus does not stop tracing normally.
 If this is a problem, set `backtracer/include/measure_defaults.h:rounds_backtracer_waits_for_start = 1`
 or another small number so it doesn't wait for 20 rounds (=20 seconds), as is the default.

-Currently, there is no network support, so you have to rely on the serial console.
+Currently, there is no network support, so you have to rely on the serial console export.
 Capture the print-out to a `.traced` file.

 ## Processing the Sample